3Quency: History

-In 2024, Brianna Mazzola, Nori Moore and Wennely Quezada all individually auditioned for a place in a band on the Netflix competition series Building the Band, At the time, Mazzola was from Philadelphia, while Moore was mid-way through a gap year in Atlanta and Quezada was working as an after-school daycare teacher in Kansas City.
+In 2024, Brianna Mazzola, Nori Moore, and Wennely Quezada all individually auditioned for a place in a band on the Netflix competition series Building the Band.
+Moore performs under the name Nori Royale and was midway through a gap year at the time, while Mazzola was from Philadelphia and Quezada is of Dominican descent.
 Mazzola and Quezada had previously spent a month working on an audition together in their mid-teens.
-The pair initially connected with two other contestants, Moore and Bri Gilyard, before dismissing Gilyard as they wanted to form a trio in the vein of Destiny's Child and TLC.
+The pair initially connected with two other contestants, Moore and Bri Gilyard, before dismissing Gilyard, as they wanted to form a trio in the vein of Destiny's Child and TLC.

-The group individually rehearsed for a performance of "Levitating" by Dua Lipa; their performance of the song marked the first time the members were meeting.
-After coming up with the name 3Quency, they progressed through the competition, with their performances including SZA's "Kill Bill", Muni Long's "Made for Me", Billie Eilish's "Bad Guy", and Brandy Norwood's "Have You Ever?".
-They reprised their "Made for Me" performance for Netflix Summer Break, a promotional vehicle for participants of other Netflix shows broadcast seven episodes in.
+The group individually rehearsed for a performance of "Levitating" by Dua Lipa; their performance of the song marked the first time the members met.
+The band took their name from a portmanteau of 'three' and 'frequency', a reference to Mazzola's makeup incorporating an audio wave.
+They then performed SZA's "Kill Bill", Muni Long's "Made for Me", Billie Eilish's "Bad Guy", and Brandy Norwood's "Have You Ever?" on the programme.

+3Quency reprised their "Made for Me" performance for Netflix Summer Break, a promotional vehicle for participants of other Netflix shows broadcast seven episodes in.
 Long and three other bands from Building the Band also performed.
-Then, after performing Chloe Bailey's "Have Mercy" and Mariah Carey's "Always Be My Baby" in the final, they were voted as the winning group of Building the Band by the judging panel.
+After performing Chloe Bailey's "Have Mercy" and Mariah Carey's "Always Be My Baby" in the final, they were voted as the winning group of Building the Band by the judging panel and won the show's $500,000 prize.